Indian Summer (Mick Ronson album)

 Indian Summer is the fifth and final solo studio album by Mick Ronson.
-Having been recorded in 1981, it was intended to be a soundtrack album for a film that was never produced.
+Recorded in 1981, it was intended to be a soundtrack album for a film that was never produced.
 Many of the tracks were instrumentals.
-The track "Indian Summer" was considered for Heaven and Hull.
+The track "Indian Summer" was considered for Ronson's solo album Heaven and Hull.

 It was given a two-star rating by AllMusic.